Paul Rosini

 Hosts and hostesses employing Bertram never fear that his drawing-room entertainment would disgrace them or embarrass their guests.

-In addition to Bertram, the polish-born magician Max Malini had a significant influence upon Paul.
-Malini's similarity to Bertram ends with the fact they were both outstanding close-up entertainers who performed Miracles at private, high society functions for the rich and powerful.
+In addition to Bertram, the polish-born magician Max Malini had a influence upon Paul.
+Malini’s similarity to Bertram ends with the fact they were both outstanding close-up entertainers who performed Miracles at private, high society functions for the rich and powerful.

 Unlike Bertram, Malini was a short, rough-and-tumble fellow who could be crude and offensive.
-Still, Malini provided his audiences with magical experiences that they would remember for the rest of their lives.
+Still, Malini provided his audiences with magical experiences they would remember for the rest of their lives.

-Malini's performances were often impromptu.
+Malini’s performances were impromptu.
 From biting off lapel buttons and restoring them to their original resting place, or producing a block of ice from under a borrowed derby hat, Malini was a master of misdirection and timing.
 Despite his small stature, Malini became a giant in the world of entertainment, and he earned himself a reputation as a master of intimate magic.

 Even though Paul never met either of his magical Idols, the legacies of Bertram and Malini had a profound effect on him that lasted throughout his life and shaped the way he approached and performed his magic.
 There are interesting parallels between Bertram, Malini, and Rosini.